jwtk/jjwt/README.md

 ##### Known Type convenience parse methods

-If, unlike above, you are confident of the type of the compact JWT string, you can just use one of the 4 new convenience parsing methods to get exactly the type of JWT or JWS you know exists.
+If, unlike above, you are confident of the compact string format and know which type of JWT or JWS it will produce, you can just use one of the 4 new convenience parsing methods to get exactly the type of JWT or JWS you know exists.
 For example:

 ```java